JamesClonk/alarm-clock/README.md

 #### Howto use
 * Copy all provided files into a new directory.
 * Edit the file *alarm_clock.py*.
 The variables gcal\_client\_id, gcal\_client\_secret, gcal\_developerKey and mp3\_path need to be adjusted to your enviroment.
-Information about the needed Google Calendar values can be found here: [Google Developer Console - Help](https://developers.google.com/console/help/)
+Information about these values can be found here: [Google Developer Console - Help](https://developers.google.com/console/help/)
 * The alarm clock can be started by running the command:
 > sudo python alarm_clock.py.